Teaching & Supervision

 Teaching at University of Manchester

-1. Tutorials in Health Data Science (Postgraduate; Spring 2022 and 2023).
+4. Decision Support Systems (Postgraduate; Spring 2022).
 The module covered how to gather individual pieces of knowledge and form understanding in order to be able to devise an appropriate strategy to improve healthcare.
 The main topic is how to clinical decision support systems help clinicians in decision-making.

 Teaching at Queen Mary University of London